Get

 Conclusion

 If prepared safely, plain turkey meat can make a healthy treat for your dog.
 Don’t feed your dog turkey bones, raw turkey, or processed turkey products.
 Avoid seasonings when cooking turkey, and don’t serve the skin or extra fat.
-Before introducing any new food, including turkey, to your dog, check with your veterinarian first, especially if your dog has a food intolerance, or medical condition, or is on a prescription diet.
+Before introducing any new food, including turkey, to your dog, check with a veterinarian first, especially if your dog has a food intolerance, or medical condition, or is on a prescription diet.

 See also: